balciemrah/TME_Analyzer_20240320/README.md

 - The analysis parameters through the `Data Analysis -> Display Log`, and pressing `Print params`.
 You would then have to change your analysis to the other (main window, dropdown at right bottom) and press `Print params` again.

 ## Final points
-Hope you made it here and are excited about TME-A. This tutorial does not cover all the aspects of the TME-A. So feel free to explore and contact us with any questions, feedback, amendments you see necessary and bug reports.
+Hope you made it here and are excited about TME-A. This tutorial does not cover all the aspects of the TME-A. So, feel free to explore and contact us with any questions, feedback, amendments you see necessary and bug reports.